 8K streaming and in other homes 4K streaming is the in thing when it comes to watching movies, games, and other videos.
 It is an excellent way to enjoy your free time.
-However, it is quite a challenge when you have fast internet but slow streaming.
+However, it is quite challenging when you have fast internet but slow streaming.

 Due to this trauma, some people have even broken their TVs or routers in the heat of the moment.
 However, there are several reasons why you can get slow streaming even though you have subscribed to fast internet from your ISP.